-Some types of trust funds can provide a shield from creditors and taxes
+Some types of trust funds can provide a shield from creditors and minimize taxes

 Most people associate trust funds with ultra-wealthy people who have lots of property and belongings.
 However you don’t need to own a lot of assets to qualify to open a trust fund.
 Even if you have just a few valuable assets, or even one, like a house, a trust fund might be right for you.
 A trust is a secure and solid way to set aside money for your loved ones after you pass away.
 It’s an important part of an estate plan, whether you want to leave a legacy or simply have some control over your family’s future finances to ensure that they are comfortable.
-You can even set up a trust funds while you’re still alive as a way to distribute money to your loved ones.
+You can even set up a trust fund while you’re still alive as a way to distribute money to people right now.

 In this article:

 A trust is a legal arrangement where one person manages money and assets for the benefit of another person.
 Many people create trusts to disburse assets or give money to heirs over the course of their lifetime.
 Start your trust today.

 So what exactly is a trust fund?
 A trust fund is generally synonymous with a trust.
 All trusts are funded — assets (money, real estate, and more) are retitled or transferred into the trust, which is often treated like a legal entity separate from the person who creates the trust.
 These assets are referred to as trust assets.